Witiko/scm-at-arqmath3/paper/presentation.md

 :

-- Word2vec models [@mikolov2013distributed] for all formats
+- Word2vec models [@mikolov2013distributed] with and without positional
-- Constrained positional word2vec models [@novotny2022when] for all formats
+  weighting [@novotny2022when] for all formats

 Deep transformer models